Los Angeles Real Estate Fraud Defense Attorneys

 Being accused of any crime is serious, and real estate fraud is no exception.
-With an increase in reports of fraud following the real estate boom and bubble burst, prosecutors are intent on making examples of those charged with these offenses in Los Angeles.
+Given the extreme fallout of the real estate bubble bursting in 2008, the government is still trying to catch up with the level of fraud that bloomed as a result.
+Given this, prosecutors are intent on making examples of those charged with these offenses in Los Angeles.
+You may find yourself facing charges before you even know you were being investigated.

-Even worse, real estate fraud can be charged as a federal crime: federal investigators and prosecutors with tremendous resources at their disposal may get involved in these cases.
+Alarmingly, real estate fraud can be charged as a federal crime.
+Federal investigators and prosecutors with tremendous resources at their disposal may get involved in these cases and often come down far harsher on convicted criminals than the state government does.
 In other words, a conviction can have a devastating impact on the rest of a person’s life.

-If you or a loved one has been charged with real estate fraud, or you believe you are being investigated, you need an experienced attorney to represent you.
-Call Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your case.
+If you or a loved one has been charged with real estate fraud, or you believe you are being investigated, you need an experienced Los Angeles real estate fraud defense attorney to represent you.
+Call Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your case in a free consultation as soon as possible.
+A conviction of felony real estate fraud could completely destroy your professional and personal life.

 There are many different actions that can be viewed as real estate fraud.
 This can include filing paperwork that is suspected of being forged or that contains deceptive information, as well as misrepresenting information about the value of real estate in a transaction.
 Some forms of real estate fraud can be so subtle that a person might commit them without even realizing it.

-In the majority of real estate fraud cases, the prosecution must prove there was intent by the defendant to defraud someone.
+That is why, in the majority of real estate fraud cases, the prosecution must prove there was intent by the defendant to defraud someone.
 Proving this intent is often the cornerstone of their argument, and attacking that point is one of the best ways to defend against such a charge.
+Without intent, you made a simple mistake, perhaps by accidentally filling out a form incorrectly, or by mistakenly not notifying the proper people of your intentions.
+Either way, it is an easy mistake to make, and no one should be sent to jail over fraud they didn’t intend to commit.

 Real estate fraud can escalate beyond a lot of other white-collar offenses when federal charges are filed.
-There is a good chance that the lender was backed or insured through a federal agency.
-When the lender is allegedly defrauded, the federal government is defrauded, which is why a seemingly simple case can suddenly become a federal offense.
+There is a good chance that the lender involved in your case was backed or insured through a federal agency.
+When the lender is allegedly defrauded, the federal government is defrauded, which is why a seemingly simple case, perhaps started by an innocent mistake, can suddenly become a federal offense.

 Penalties for a federal conviction can include decades in prison, hundreds to thousands to millions of dollars in fines, and massive criminal restitution demands.
 Private individuals who show they were affected by supposed real estate fraud can also file civil lawsuits against a defendant.
 These can result in even more financial penalties for someone accused of fraud.